prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ### Pitfalls of the current solution

 The only known solution for use cases where you'd need to use unsafe TLS settings is to use `additionalScrapeConfig`.

-The downside is obviously the loss of a great feature of the Prometheus Operator.
-The monitor resources make it possible to compose the scrape configurations in a Kubernetes way.
+The downside is the loss of integration provided by Prometheus Operator through monitor resources to compose the scrape configurations in a Kubernetes way.

 ## Goals